-Research has shown that people who regularly experience gastrointestinal symptoms — such as reflux, diarrhea, constipation and nausea — have a higher prevalence of headaches than those who don't have gastrointestinal symptoms.
+Research has shown that people who experience symptoms such as reflux, diarrhea, constipation and nausea are more likely to have headaches than people who don't.

-These studies suggest that people who get frequent headaches may be predisposed to gastrointestinal problems.
-Digestive conditions, such as irritable bowel syndrome and celiac disease, also may be linked to migraines.
+And digestive conditions such as irritable bowel syndrome and celiac disease may be linked to migraines.
+Treating the conditions may help reduce how many migraines people have or how intense they feel.
 However, more research is needed to understand these connections.

-If you experience nausea, vomiting or diarrhea with your headaches, talk to your doctor about treatment options.
-Treating the headache usually relieves gastrointestinal symptoms.
+If you experience nausea, vomiting or diarrhea with headaches, talk to your health care provider.
+Treating the headache usually relieves the symptoms.

 In some cases, your health care provider may recommend an anti-nausea or anti-diarrheal medicine.
 Or your health care provider might recommend a pain medicine that you don't take by mouth, such as a nasal spray or an injection.
 Keep in mind that some pain medicines may increase nausea.
 They include aspirin, ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).

 - Welander NZ, et al. Migraine and gastrointestinal disorders in middle and old age: A UK biobank study.
 Brain and Behavior.
 2021; doi:10.1002/brb3.2291.

 - Aurora SK, et al. A link between gastrointestinal disorders and migraine: Insights into the gut-brain connection.
 Headache.
 2021; doi:10.1111/head.14099.

 - O'Brien H. Types of migraine and related syndromes in children. https://www.uptodate.com/contents/search.
 Accessed Feb.
 8, 2023.